Estate Planning for Non-US Citizens and Foreign Nationals

 - Selling or gifting property to U.S. citizens and non-U.S. citizen residents

-Seek Out Estate Planning Professionals
+Seek Out Professionals for Estate Planning for Non-Citizens

 Estate planning can become a very complicated process containing overlapping and even opposing legal concerns.
 Many of our clients are non-U.S. citizens and we have come up with strategies to help them save thousands of dollars in taxes.
 And even if you live locally and hold property overseas or if you are overseas and hold property in the U.S., we can help plan ways to minimize your exposure.